oneops/oneops/README.md

 This will place the just created box in ~/.vagrant.d/boxes

-Vagrantfile you will need looks something like:
+You need a Vagrantfile that looks like this:

 ```
 Vagrant.configure(2) do |config|